 If you're not interested in running A/B tests on your landing pages, that's perfectly fine.

-Sometimes, people prefer to take a single approach to their web pages rather than testing different variations.
-For example, some people don’t like running multiple A/B tests on a page and instead prefer to focus on one.
+Sometimes, people prefer a single approach to their web pages rather than testing different variations.
+For example, some people don't like running multiple A/B tests on a page and prefer focusing on one.

 It's essential to test different versions of your landing pages because they may perform differently for different groups of visitors.